Spicord/Spicord/README.md

 `mvn clean verify`

-The universal jar will be located at `all/target/Spicord_VERSION.jar`
+The JAR file for Minecraft server will be located at `minecraft/target/Spicord_VERSION.jar`